|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Latin cuisine features 11 different kinds of cheeses, many blending European and American influences in a way that's uniquely Hispanic.
+Latin cuisine features many different kinds of cheeses, blending European and American influences in a unique way.
 Add a little guava dipping sauce to some good cheese and you've got a Latin gem.

 We love to make this recipe for savory fried cheese balls—bolitas de queso—when we're throwing a party.
 The tangy sweetness of the guava pairs nicely with the savory cheese.
 It's the perfect party fritter, appetizer or finger food.
 The cheeses—Gouda or Edam work best—may hail from other regions, but the end result is quintessentially Latin American.